LolloneS/digital-humanities-master/README.md

-# Lessons for the Digital Humanities Master
+# Lessons for the Master's Degree in Digital Humanities
-Material used during the lessons of the Master in Digital Humanities (Ca' Foscari University of Venice)
+Material used during the lessons of the Master's Degree in Digital Humanities at the Ca' Foscari University of Venice